marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 --log_dir /home/packerc/shared/season_captures/${SITE}/log_files/ \
 --log_filename ${SEASON}_create_action_list
 ```

+If the produced action list is not empty we can re-iterate the application of actions.

 This code can be run in any case to check if further actions need to be taken if the output of the previous code (update_captures) was not clear.